mozilla/application-services/docs/adr/0003-swift-packaging.md

 ### **(B) Use Carthage to build XCFramework bundles**

-In this option, we would try to change our iOS build and publising process as little as possible, but use Carthage's recent support for [building platform-independent XCFrameworks](https://github.com/Carthage/carthage#building-platform-independent-xcframeworks-Xcode-12-and-above) in order to support consumers running on M1 Apple Silicon.
+In this option, we would try to change our iOS build and publishing process as little as possible, but use Carthage's recent support for [building platform-independent XCFrameworks](https://github.com/Carthage/carthage#building-platform-independent-xcframeworks-Xcode-12-and-above) in order to support consumers running on M1 Apple Silicon.